Photo by Ziggy Liloia

 I thanked the building inspector for taking the time to research this type of construction so thoroughly and hung up.
 I sighed and went back to work.

 In Part 2, the author determines building a proof of concept is the best path forward and sets out building a test straw bale wall.
+In Part 3, readers learn the density and moisture considerations that can plague straw-bale construction without proper planning while also covering costs of this project.

 Adam D. Bearup is a designer, green builder and farmer, who learned about biodynamic and regenerative farming for a project he built in Northern Michigan, The Earth Shelter Project Michigan.
 Adam has degrees in marketing and management and a Masters of Science in Green Building.